samulipo/samulipo.github.io/index.md

 **Samuli Reijula (né Pöyhönen)**

-I am a university lecturer in theoretical philosophy at the <a href="https://www.helsinki.fi/en/faculty-of-arts/research/disciplines/philosophy-history-and-art/philosophy" target="_blank">University of Helsinki</a>.
-I’m currently working on projects related to two themes:
+I am currently (2020-2025) an Academy of Finland research fellow at the University of Helsinki.
+I work in the <a href="https://www.helsinki.fi/en/faculty-of-arts/research/disciplines/philosophy-history-and-art/philosophy" target="_blank">theoretical philosophy</a>, and my work consists of two main lines of research:
 - **Institutional epistemology.** What are epistemically well-designed social systems like?
 That is, what are the social, cognitive and institutional conditions of well-functioning scientific research?
 - **Evidence-based policy.** How are findings from the behavioral sciences used to inform policy design?
 How should that translation be done?

 I am also interested in the **epistemology of simulation modeling**, **computational social science**, **mathematical explanation**, **AI**, as well as issues related to **natural kinds** and **conceptual change**.

+As a university lecturer (currently on research leave), I am responsible for undergraduate teaching and supervising in the area of the philosophy of science.
 I'm also affiliated with <a href="http://www.helsinki.fi/tint/" target="_blank">TINT, the Centre for Philosophy of Social Science</a> at the University of Helsinki.

 ### Selected publications